How to Create a FreeBSD Web Server (FAMP Stack) - 2026 Guide

 Update the system

-Once the machine is provisioned, log in as root and update the system.
+The first thing to do is to log in as root and update the system software.

 # freebsd-update fetch install